djchie/react-native-make-review-modal/README.md

 # Webreg Scrapy

 > A React Native component for displaying a modal for making reviews.
+Compatible with both iOS and Android.

 ## Table of Contents